An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Simulating posterior predictive probability distributions

 \section{Simulating posterior predictive probability distributions}

-\lb{sec:samppostpred} The researcher's actual inferential work begins only when the model fitting process described in the previous sections has been finalised and the outcome of this activity sufficiently validated.
-At the centre of attention at this stage of {\bf inductive statistical inference} are the {\bf posterior predictive probability distributions} for a dependent variable~$Y$ according to Eq.~(\ref{eq:postpred}).
-Their special status arises out of the dual role a single-datum likelihood function takes from operating in \emph{two} directions: from an empirical datum to unknown model parameter values, and from known (simulated) model parameter values back to a yet unobserved empirical datum; cf. McElreath (2016)~\ct[p~62]{mce2016}.
-In order to evaluate the multi-dimensional integral of the single-datum likelihood function of a specific {\bf data-generating process}, weighted by the {\bf posterior joint probability distribution} of the proposed {\bf statistical model}, over a $(k+1)$-dimensional parameter space on the basis of approximative MCMC simulations, direct application of the discretised integration over a continuous parameter according to Eq.~(\ref{eq:intdiscrete}) is imminent.
-By taking this action one \emph{averages} the single-datum likelihood function over the parameter space after relevant information from available empirical data has been accounted for. {\bf Posterior predictive probability distributions} combine {\bf observation uncertainty} with {\bf parameter uncertainty} and so provide a fairly conservative representation of a researcher's {\bf state of knowledge} on the given problem they subjected to statistical data analysis.
+\lb{sec:samppostpred} The researcher's actual inferential work begins only when the model fitting process described in the previous sections has been finalised, implying that the \textbf{statistical model} to be employed for explanatory and predictive purposes has been validated to a sufficient degree.
+At the centre of attention at the \textbf{validation} stage of \textbf{inductive statistical inference} are two approaches to model assessment: the evaluation for a fitted \textbf{statistical model} of (i)~the \textbf{posterior predictive probability distribution} for a \textbf{dependent variable}~$Y$ according to Eq.~(\ref{eq:postpred}) and (ii)~(one of) the \textbf{information citeria} to be introduced in Sec.~\ref{sec:infcrit} both serve as safeguards with respect to the threats of \textbf{under-fitting} and \textbf{over-fitting}.
+The special status of the \textbf{posterior predictive probability distribution} arises out of the dual role the \textbf{single-datum likelihood function} takes from operating in \textit{two} directions: from \textbf{quantitative--empirical data} to values for unknown \textbf{model parameters}, and from known (simulated) values for \textbf{model parameters} back to yet unobserved \textbf{quantitative--empirical data}; cf. McElreath (2020)~\ct[p~62]{mce2020a}.
+In order to evaluate the multi-dimensional integral of the \textbf{single-datum likelihood function} of a specific \textbf{data-generating process}, weighted by the \textbf{posterior joint probability distribution} of the proposed \textbf{statistical model}, over a $(k+1)$-dimensional \textbf{parameter space} on the basis of approximative MCMC simulations, direct application of the discretised integration over a continuous parameter according to Eq.~(\ref{eq:intdiscrete}) is imminent.
+By taking this action one \textit{averages} the \textbf{single-datum likelihood function} over the \textbf{parameter space} after relevant information from available \textbf{quantitative--empirical data} has been accounted for.
+A \textbf{posterior predictive probability distribution} combines \textbf{observation uncertainty} with \textbf{parameter uncertainty} and so provides a fairly conservative representation of a researcher's \textbf{state of knowledge} on the given problem they subjected to statistical data analysis.

-The main steps to be taken to gain MCMC simulations of {\bf posterior predictive probability distributions} are as follows: \begin{enumerate}
+The main steps to be taken to gain MCMC simulations of a \textbf{posterior predictive probability distribution} for a \textbf{GLM} are as follows: \begin{enumerate}